ashubham/markee/README.md

     /* The callback which is called when a user changes the marked selection. */
     onMarked: (text: string,  // selected text.
         startIdx: number,     // index of the start.
-        endIdx: number)       // index of the end.
+        endIdx: number),      // index of the end.

+    onDrag: (dragEl: HTMLElement), // Called when a handle is dragged.

     markerClass: 'marker',      // CSS class for drag handle.
     tokenClass: 'token',        // CSS class for text token.